Gifts - Graduation and Celebrations

 New York: Random House, 1943.

 First edition of Dahl’s rare first book, with 14 vibrant full-page illustrations by Walt Disney Productions.
 Quarto, original half cloth, pictorial endpapers.
 Presentation copy, inscribed by Walt Disney on the half-title page, "To Joan With Best Wishes Walt Disney."
 In near fine condition.
-Housed in a custom half morocco clamshell box.
+Housed in a custom half morocco clamshell box made by the Harcourt Bindery.
+Rare and desirable signed and inscribed by Walt Disney.

 Price: $11,000.00 Item Number: 103458